Moving to Italy from the UK: Trading tea for espresso

 Missing any of the deadlines results in a minimum fine of €250, with a potential increase from 120% to 240%.

-Good news: The UK and Italy have reached a double taxation agreement, which means that you don’t pay taxes in both countries on the same income.
+Good news is the UK and Italy have reached a double taxation agreement, which means that you don’t pay taxes in both countries on the same income.

 Retirement plans